mubeendev3/typescript-projects/10-OOP-BankProject/readme.md

 1. Clone the repository: `git clone https://github.com/mubeendev3/typescript-projects.git`
 2. Change into the project directory: `cd 10-OOP-BankProject`
-3. Install dependencies: `npm install`
+3. Install dependencies: npm install
-4. Run the Student Personality Quiz CLI: `npx ts-node index.ts`
+4. Compile the Adventure Game CLI into .js by using this command : `tsc`
-5. Follow the prompts.
+5. Run the game.js file using: `node game.js`

 ## Example